 Arrival for the weekend is from 2pm – 4pm and our program will end at 11:30am on Sunday morning.
 Meals will be provided from dinner on Friday through breakfast on Sunday.
 Snacks are available throughout the weekend.

-Everyone attending Women’s Getaway 2023 must have full COVID-19 vaccinations.
-All attendees will also need to present a negative test result taken within 24 hours of arrival at camp for Women’s Getaway.
+Everyone attending Women’s Getaway 2023 will need to present a negative test result taken within 24 hours before arrival at camp for Women’s Getaway.
 The test can be a PCR test or a rapid antigen test.
+We will send out a form for you to submit your test on March 2.
 We recommend the following to ensure a negative test:

 - Avoid crowded places, close contact settings and confined spaces the 72 hours before testing.